avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Genes of *V. cholerae*
 ----------------------

 Each of the two chromosomes of *V. cholerae* includes many hundred of genes.
-In Each gene comprises a segment of its DNA, typically hundreds or thousands of base-pairs in length.
+Each gene comprises a segment of its DNA, typically hundreds or thousands of base-pairs in length.
 A very common type of gene is a protein-coding gene, which is a stretch of DNA which encodes (specifies the production of) particular proteins.
 For example,